RMerl/asuswrt-merlin.ng/release/src/router/openvpn/doc/man-sections/cipher-negotiation.rst

     AUTH: Received control message: AUTH_FAILED,Data channel cipher negotiation failed (no shared cipher)

+OpenVPN 2.5 and later will only allow the ciphers specified in ``--data-ciphers``.
+If ``--data-ciphers`` is not set the default is :code:`AES-256-GCM:AES-128-GCM`.
+In 2.6 and later the default is changed to :code:`AES-256-GCM:AES-128-GCM:CHACHA20-POLY1305` when Chacha20-Poly1305 is available.

-OpenVPN 2.5 will only allow the ciphers specified in ``--data-ciphers``.
-To ensure backwards compatibility also if a cipher is specified using the ``--cipher`` option it is automatically added to this list.
-If both options are unset the default is :code:`AES-256-GCM:AES-128-GCM`.
+For backwards compatibility OpenVPN 2.6 and later with ``--compat-mode 2.4.x`` (or lower) and OpenVPN 2.5 will automatically add a cipher specified using the ``--cipher`` option to this list.

 OpenVPN 2.4 clients
 -------------------